 • What is the anti-theft device with SRA standard?

-• Urban Gliding: Everything You Need to Know About Electric Bikes & Scooters!
+• Urban Riding: Everything You Need to Know About Electric Bikes & Scooters!

 • How long does it take to charge an electric scooter?